voschezang/coding-handbook/software-engineering.md

 -  Agile is a tradeoff of agility (flexibility) and efficiency.
 Optimizing for a given use-case does come at the cost of being flexible.
 You cannot optimize for everything.
 - If the full strategy is decided top-down then the agility of development teams is limited.

+**Anti-pattern**

+- FrAgile: Agile teams without authority to overcome bureaucratic impediments.

+- Product-oriented teams in a project-oriented (management or bureaucratic) environment.